avi-kasliwal/KreeptoZombiez/README.md

   - Public array : uint[2] public publicFixedArray;

 - If function parameter contain array, struct, string, mappings then they should have memory keyword for those parameters.

+- Private functions only accessbile inside our contract.
+  - Convention is to use underscore in names of private function